kutec/kutec.co.in/content/reactjs/ReactJS Hooks - useState Explained/index.md

   - react-usestate
 ---

-Once you have learned the basics of the ReactJS, the next thing is the Hooks.
-This Hooks available from the version 16.8 of React.
+Once you have learned the basics of the React, the next thing is the Hooks.
+These Hooks are introduced from React 16.8.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzM3MjQwNzksLTE5Mjg5NDg0MzFdfQ
-==
+eyJoaXN0b3J5IjpbLTY0NDA5NjQ1NywtMTkyODk0ODQzMV19
 -->